A c t

 .emits({ Incremented: z.object({ amount: z.number() }) })

-.patch({ Incremented: (event, state) => ({ count: state.count + event.data.amount }) })
+.patch({ Incremented: ({ data }, s) => ({ count: s.count + data.amount }) }) // optional

-.on("increment", z.object({ by: z.number() }))
+.on({ increment: z.object({ by: z.number() }) })

-.emit((action, state) => ["Incremented", { amount: action.by }])
+.emit((action) => ["Incremented", { amount: action.by }])

 .build();

-const app = act().with(Counter).build();
+const app = act().withState(Counter).build();

 await app.do("increment", { stream: "counter1", actor: { id: "1", name: "User" } }, { by: 1 });